pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - Okay, real talk: JavaScript doesn't __actually__ always need you to put a semicolon at the end of instructions
 - There are rules for when you have to and when it's optional
-- But __other programming languages require them__ so it's much better to build up the habit now
+- But __many other programming languages require them__ so it's much better to build up the habit now
 - Use semicolons

 ---